 Affected: IC 8-1-2.6-13(c)(5)

 Sec.
 5. In addition to adherence to federal lifeline program rules, when using an online public records database to verify the address of the prospective participant and the online public records database returns an error code, or signal that the address is vacant, non-existent or otherwise non-conforming, the wireless lifeline-only ETC must obtain a document verifying the address.
-Appropriate documentation may include a utility bill, a driver’s license, credit card bill, other government identification, or federal postal service verification of the address.
-The wireless lifeline-only ETC must retain such documentation for a period of two years.
+Appropriate documentation may include a utility bill, a driver’s license, or other government identification.
+The wireless lifeline-only ETC must retain the documentation for a period of two years.

+170 IAC 7-8-6 Enforcement

+Authority: IC 8-1-1-3; IC 8-1-2.6-13

+Affected: IC 8-1-2.6-13(c)(5)

+Sec.
+6. The Commission may initiate an investigation of possible violations of this chapter.
+Upon finding a violation under this chapter, the Commission may revoke the violator’s ETC designation.